Unexploded Ordnance (UXO) Survey and Risk Mitigation

 Organising and interpreting a UXO desk study

 Before ground works can begin, a UXO risk assessment should be conducted to identify any areas of higher risk and detail further action required to mitigate any risks.
+Conducting a preliminary UXO risk assessment is a critical step in identifying areas of higher risk.

 A UXO risk assessment will help to: